riscv/docs-resources/normative-rules.md

-# How to Tag Normative Rules in RISC-V International Standard
+# How to Tag Normative Rules in RISC-V International Standards

 ## What is a Normative Rule?